-The new governance model will follow the Educational Master Plan goals and will include a committee for each goal area (Equity and Education, Community and Communication, Revenue and Resources), as well as a committee for overall college planning (Council).
+The new governance model will follow the Educational Master Plan goals and will include a committee for each goal area (Equity and Education, Community and Communication, Revenue and Resources), as well as a committee for overall college planning (College Advisory Council on Educational Excellence).
 There will be four independent governance committees.
 The Academic and Classified Senates will continue to operate, as well as subcommittees of the Academic Senate such as Curriculum.
 Operational committees (such as financial aid scholarship readers) will continue to operate.